tembo-io/website/src/content/docs/getting-started/postgres_guides/how-to-load-census-data-with-ogr2ogr.md

 CREATE EXTENSION postgis_tiger_geocoder CASCADE;
 ```

+Following PostGIS conventions, we created a schema called `tiger_data` to house the loaded data.
+If you'd like to query the data, you'll need to set the search path to include this schema:

 ```sql
 SET search_path TO "$user", public, tiger, tiger_data;
 ```

+If you'd like to make this change permanet and persist across sessions, you can alter the database:

 ```sql
 ALTER DATABASE your_database_name SET search_path TO "$user", public, tiger, tiger_data;
 ```